-Not many people can say that they’ve been finding winning horse racing tips at the track since they were 10-years old.
-However, Cam O’Brien certainly can.
+Not many people can say that they’ve been finding winners at the track since they were ten years old.
+Cam O’Brien certainly can.

 Snaring a win on the Melbourne Cup using his own nous and some stats sparked his interest in racing and it’s only been up from that point on.